antonio-pinheiro/antonio-pinheiro/README.md

-I have had experiences with the following operating systems
+I have had experiences with the following operating systems.

 <table>
   <tbody>